Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: INTRODUCTION

-To fill this gap, we present NoCode-bench, a new benchmark designed to evaluate LLMs' capability in no-code feature addition on real-world software projects.
-NoCode-bench consists of 634 carefully collected instances derived from high-quality open-source projects hosted on GitHub.
-As illustrated in Figure~\ref{fig:task}, each instance takes user-facing documentation changes as input and expects the model to generate corresponding code changes.
+Based on this observation, we introduce \nc, a benchmark for \paradigm. \nc identifies feature addition tasks through release notes and constructs task inputs from \textit{changes in public-facing software documentation}, which serve as authoritative specifications of software functionality~\cite{aghajani2019software}.
+It consists of 634 carefully collected tasks derived from 10 mature open-source software projects hosted on GitHub, spanning libraries, developer tools, and frameworks.
+As illustrated in Figure~\ref{fig:task}, each instance takes documentation changes as input and expects a software engineering agent to generate corresponding code changes.
 The implementation is validated using developer-written test cases.
-While we assume test cases to be given in our benchmark to support objective and reproducible evaluation, we envision a future where such tests can also be generated automatically by LLMs~\cite{mundler2024swt, nashid2025issue2test, ahmed2025otter}.
-To ensure the reliability and comprehensiveness of our benchmark, we develop a systematic five-phase construction pipeline that includes project selection, instance collection, environment construction, instance filtering, and input refinement.
-Unlike prior pipelines that mine instances directly from GitHub issues or pull request (PR) histories, our pipeline introduces a novel starting point, i.e., developer-maintained release notes.
-By anchoring the benchmark construction on release notes, we are able to identify developer-confirmed feature addition tasks and significantly reduce label noise.
-This pipeline allows us to create realistic and reproducible evaluation scenarios.
-In addition, to provide a lightweight and reliable evaluation option, we manually validate a subset called NoCode-bench Verified.
+In addition, to provide a lightweight and reliable evaluation option, we manually validate a subset called \nc Verified.
 This subset consists of 114 instances with their task clarity and evaluation accuracy manually verified, enabling reliable evaluation under limited resources.

-NoCode-bench and its verified subset can serve as valuable resources for advancing research in LLM-based software engineering (SE), especially for no-code feature addition.
-We leverage NoCode-bench Verified to systematically evaluate a range of state-of-the-art LLMs with the Agentless and OpenHands frameworks.
-Our evaluation shows that, despite incurring high token consumption, the best success rate of existing models is only 15.79\%, underscoring the substantial complexity of no-code feature addition.
-A closer analysis reveals three primary sources of failure: (1) lack of cross-file editing capability, where LLMs struggle to locate and modify multiple relevant files; (2) lack of comprehensive understanding of the codebase structure, leading to incorrect insertion points and broken existing functionality; and (3) insufficient tool-calling ability, where models fail to invoke appropriate tools.
-These failure patterns indicate that LLMs are not yet ready for NL-driven no-code feature addition and need to integrate more deeply with project-wide context, structure, and tooling.